Now Reading

 Don’t Mistake Your Comfort for God’s Goodness

-Nine in the morning rolls around and honestly, I still don’t “need” to rise and shine.
-Instead, I hit snooze on my alarm, throw the covers over my head and start brainstorming ideas about how I’m going to spend the next fourteen hours of the day.
-This isn’t my normal weekday routine.
-In fact, it was only a month ago that by this time of the day I would have already ran three miles, had two meals prepped, coached one fitness class and probably be on my third cup of coffee while heading into morning meetings.
+Nine in the morning rolls around, and there’s no pressing need to rise and shine.
+Instead, the alarm gets snoozed, the covers go over the head, and thoughts shift to brainstorming how to spend the day.
+This isn’t the usual weekday routine.
+Just a month ago, by this time of day, there would have already been a three-mile run, two meals prepped, a fitness class coached, and maybe a third cup of coffee in hand on the way to morning meetings.

 View Comments (0)